fastbyt3/fastbyt3/README.md

 **Hello world**

-✨I'm Aldeesh a.k.a _fastbyt3_, a computer science student interested in infosec🐱‍💻
+✨I'm Aldeesh a.k.a _fastbyt3_, a computer science student interested in infosec

 ❤ I love playing CTFs

-🐱‍👤I'm also an active player in THM and HTB
+I'm also an active player in THM and HTB

 ![fastbyte](https://www.hackthebox.eu/badge/image/348592)

-🛠 Programming languages known: Python, C, C++, Java, Go

 ✌ Always open for intresting talks :
   - Ping me on discord: `Fastbyte#9952`